tbranyen/hyperlist/README.md

 list.refresh(element, newConfig);
 ```

-- `height` The value that is used on the container, if you use a string, it
-  will read the offsetHeight from the container after setting the css.
-This way
-  you can specify any unit and have it calculate correctly.
 - `itemHeight` A single value that is the height for every single element in
   the list.
 - `total` The number of items in the list.